Emmacharleswilson/fab-fitness/README.md

 - Give your repository a name, and description if you wish.
 - Click the *Create Repository from Template* to create your repository.
 - Click the *Gitpod* button to create a gitpod workspace, this can take a few minutes.
-- When working on project using Gitpod, please open the workspace from Gitpod, this will open your previous workspace rather than creating a new one.
+- When working on a project using Gitpod, please open the workspace from Gitpod, this will open your previous workspace rather than creating a new one.
 Use the following commands to commit your work,
 - `git add . ` - adds all modified files to a staging area.
-- `git commit -m "A short message exlaining your commit"` - commits all changes to a local repository.
+- `git commit -m "A short message explaining your commit"` - commits all changes to a local repository.
-- `git push` - pushes all your commited changes to your Github repository.
+- `git push` - pushes all your committed changes to your Github repository.

 **Requirements**